Advertiser Disclosure

 Hard Inquiries on Your Credit Report

-Every time you apply for a new loan or line of credit, you get a hard inquiry on your credit report.
+Whenever you apply for a new loan or line of credit, you get a hard inquiry on your credit report.
 Hard inquiries allow creditors to analyze your financial health more in-depth.
 It also helps a lender determine if you have the necessary credit score to get financing.
 Most banks, credit unions, and online lenders have minimum credit score requirements to take out a loan or line of credit.
 Hard checks make creditors feel more confident about entrusting you with financial products, but they will hurt your credit score.
-You will also go through a hard credit check if you apply for an unsecured credit card (i.e., you don’t need to make a security deposit to get the card).
+You will also go through a hard credit check if you apply for an unsecured credit card (i.e., you don’t need to make a security deposit to get the card as you would if you got a secured card).

 A single hard inquiry won’t devastate your credit score, and you’re only likely to lose a few points.
 It won’t take much time to make up ground, especially as you build a solid payment history.
 Hard inquiries become more worrisome if you apply for numerous credit cards and other types of financing simultaneously.
 You won’t have to worry much about a hard credit inquiry if you apply for one credit card and get approved.